School Psychology

 Repeat Status: Not repeatable for credit

-EDSP 521 Typical and Atypical Development in Early Childhood Education 3.0 Credits
+EDSP 521 Typical and Atypical Development in Education 3.0 Credits

-This course addresses the multifaceted complexities of typical and atypical child development, through the discussion of classic and emerging theories.
-The primary aim of the course is to foster the students’ ability to recognize and apply the connections among developmental domains and of theory and research with educational practice.
-The readings and class assignments make use of research-based, real-world, and cross-cultural examples.
-In this course students will apply their knowledge of typical growth and development in childhood to those children whose development is atypical.
-An ecological systems approach will be taken to explain possible reasons for atypical and atypical developmental patterns.
-Systems include biological, environmental, and societal.
+This course addresses the multifaceted complexities of typical and atypical child development through the discussion of classic and emerging theories.
+The primary aim of the course is to foster students’ ability to recognize and apply connections among developmental research with professional school psychological practice.
+In this course, students will utilize an ecological systems approach, along with their knowledge of typical growth and development, to evaluate children’s functioning across developmental domains.
+Concurrently, students will learn about atypical development through the lens of child and adolescent psychopathology.
+Risk, resiliency, and protective factors will be discussed to explain the relative impact of biological, environmental, and societal systems on child development.

 Repeat Status: Not repeatable for credit